 Factors Affecting Jewelry Depreciation & Appreciation

-Okay, so now you know that jewelry could appreciate or depreciate over time.
+Okay, so now you know that jewelry can appreciate or depreciate over time.
 Now the question is why?
 Some factors affect a piece’s value, including quality, time, rarity, and market value of materials.

 Generally, high-quality pieces depreciate much slower than lower-quality and cheaper jewelry.
 For example, a necklace made with cheaper materials like copper or bronze would depreciate rapidly compared to one made of gold or platinum.
 The piece’s quality that’s tied to a certain brand can also affect its price.
 If you buy something from a well-established brand in the jewelry industry that sells higher quality items would depreciate much slower than similar pieces as well.